noahehall/theBookOfNoah/0current/languages/nim/nim.md

 ### procedural traits

 - procedures are standalone entities that operate on data structures
-- using procedures enable compile time static type checking & dead code elimination
+- using procedures enable compile time static type checking, dead code elimination, and perf boost over methods
 - but does not have dynamic dispatch (see method)

 ### method (member) functions